rks101/eg/README.md

 This repository is an attempt to document some e-Governance practices known in public domain.
 We can always take a leaf.

+## S3WaaS
+[S3WaaS](https://s3waas.gov.in/) => Secure, Scalable & Sugamya (Accessible) Websites as a Service is a cloud-hosted service for government entities to generate Secure, Scalable & Sugamya (Accessible) websites that have unified interfaces.
+Check out District portals and portals of government agencies.

 ## eGovernance initiatives by Government of India
 [MyGov](https://www.mygov.in/) portal, [Data from MyGov](https://data.gov.in/) and the recent most [CoWin](https://www.cowin.gov.in/) - all made in India, for India.
 A [dashboard](https://dashboard.cowin.gov.in/) of tracking numbers.